Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 ### #B2:
-Yes, Raven-Storm learns by it self.
+Yes, Raven-Storm learns by itself.
 It reads all the values you entered in and save it into: **ravenstorm-automated-list.ravenstormlist**.

-On the next startup you can see the action using the values command.
+On the next startup, you can see the action using the values command.

 ### #B3:
-You will need to create a file with following values you want to define inside.
+You will need to create a file with the following values you want to define inside.

 ```ip = Set ip.
 port = Set port.